 These rules include a requirement that contain advertisements be submitted to the Bar prior to their dissemination.
 Attorneys in Montana should review these rules, as well as the "Policies and Procedures for Lawyer Advertising," prior to disseminating or publishing their advertisement.

 If you are interested in finding an internet marketing and website design company that understands the bar rules, then contact our parent company, Internet Lava, LLC.
 Contact us for a free consultation to discuss designing a better website and internet marketing strategy.

 Montana Rules of Professional Conduct - Read more about amendments to Montana Rules of Professional Conduct for Rule 7.1 (Communications Concerning a Lawyer's Service) and Rule 7.2 (Advertising).
 The amendments were intended to clarify Montana disciplinary jurisdiction over attorney advertising and specifically identify types of misleading lawyer communications.

 Duncan Scott, Lawyer Advertising and Specialization in Montana: An Alternative Approach, 43 Mont.
-L. Rev. (1982) - This law review article traces the history of attorney advertising in Montana and the rest of the United States.
+L. Rev. (1982) - Find a law review article that traces the history of attorney advertising in Montana and the rest of the United States.
 The article argues that the disciplinary rules are overly restrictive and impede the flow of useful information to legal consumers.